Listen to this article now

 Aitor has a degree in Landscaping and Botanics, hence the brand’s name Ailanto – an ornamental tree known as the ‘tree of heaven’.

-The founder’s passion for fashion, art, and nature is reflected in the brand’s creations inspired by the worlds’ most famous painters, sculptors, and landscape artists, particularly the nineteenth and twentieth centuries.
+The founder’s passion for fashion, art, and nature is reflected in the brand’s creations inspired by the worlds’ most famous painters, sculptors, and landscape artists, particularly in the nineteenth and twentieth centuries.

 5. Moda De La Maria